eclipse-chariott/chariott/service_discovery/README.md

 2. A provider
 3. A consumer

 The Chariott Service Registry stores enough metadata about a service for a consumer to be able to communicate directly with the provider.
 A service is uniquely identified by its namespace, name, and version.
+Namespace is a logical grouping of services.
+An example in the repo is "sdv.samples", which is the namespace for all of the sample services.
 Today, there can only be one service registered with the same namespace, name, version combination, and any attempt to register again will fail.
+See the ServiceMetadata type in the [service registry proto](./proto/core/v1/service_registry.proto) for more detailed information and examples of the metadata required for each service.

-Providers and consumers are just applications, or any software components.
+Providers and consumers are applications, or any software components.
 An application can take on the role or "provider", "consumer", or both.
-A provider is an application which registers itself and gets added to the service registry, whereas a consumer is an appplication which searches for applications in the service registry, using one of the read operations on it (i.e. Discover to retrieve a single service).
+A provider is an application which registers itself and gets added to the service registry, whereas a consumer is an appplication which searches for applications in the service registry, using one of the read operations on the registry (i.e. Discover to retrieve a single service).

 ## Getting Started
 ### Prerequisites